hevarmette/Activity-Calendar/README.md

 # Activity Calendar

 A personal fitness activity dashboard for visualizing, analyzing, and managing workout data stored in a PostgreSQL database.
+I made this because I couldn't compare intervals reflect on proper training efforts once my training history became too large.
+This has an emphasis on comparing similar workouts to each other, and analyzing their splits.

 It renders activities on an interactive calendar and provides deep drill-down into lap data, GPS routes, performance graphs, and training metrics.
 The real benefit of having my own database and UI, compared to Garmin Connect and Strava, is that I can quickly find past activities and compare workouts against each other.
 This helps to build my training plan.

 > **Note:** Database setup and FIT file parsing are handled by the companion [Fitness-File-Parser](https://github.com/hevarmette/Fitness-File-Parser) repository.